SuryaSriramD/FSapp/README.md

 ## **📌 Overview**
 In today’s digital world, secure file sharing is crucial to protect sensitive information from unauthorized access.
 This **Secured File Sharing Application** ensures encrypted data transfer between devices, preventing cyber threats, unauthorized access, and data breaches.

 The app provides a **user-friendly interface** for sharing files over a network while ensuring **end-to-end encryption**.
-Users can authenticate, select files, and transfer them securely using **cryptographic algorithms** like AES and RSA.
+Users can authenticate, select files, and transfer them securely using **cryptographic algorithms** like AES, RSA, and SHA-256.

 ---